ossillate-inc/packj/README.md

 # How to use #

-Packj accepts two input args:
+Packj accepts the following input args:
+* subcommand name, `audit` or `sandbox`
-* name of the registry or package manager, pypi, npm, or rubygems.
+* name of the registry or package manager (e.g., pypi, npm, or rubygems)
-* name of the package to be vetted
+* name of the package (e.g., requests, browserify, overcommit)
+* optionally, package version string (e.g., 17.0.0)

+## Auditing a package ##

+Packj can audit PyPI, NPM, and RubyGems packages.
+It performs:
+- static code analysis to check entire package code for use of filesystem, network, and process APIs (e.g., `connect`, `exec`),
-Packj supports vetting of PyPI, NPM, and RubyGems packages.
-It performs static code analysis and checks for several metadata attributes such as release timestamps, author email, downloads, dependencies.
+- metadata analysis to check for attributes such as release timestamps, author email, downloads, dependencies, and
+- optionally, dynamic analysis to check package runtime behavior by installing the package.

 Packages with expired email domains, large release time gap, sensitive APIs, etc. are flagged as risky for [security reasons](#risky-attributes).

 Packj also analyzes public repo code as well as metadata (e.g., stars, forks).
 By comparing the repo description and package title, you can be sure if the package indeed has been created from the repo to mitigate any `starjacking` attacks.

+**NOTE** Dynamic tracing requires `--trace` option.
+We recommend to only use it for containerized runs (see usage below) as it installs a package, which could be malicious.

 ## Containerized

-The best way to use Packj is to run it inside Docker (or Podman) container. **Remember** to always pull our latest image from DockerHub to get started.

-`docker pull ossillate/packj:latest`
+The best way to use Packj is to run it inside Docker (or Podman) container. **Remember** to always pull our latest image from DockerHub to get started: `docker pull ossillate/packj:latest`

+**NOTE** that `-v /tmp:/tmp/packj` is needed for containerized runs under Docker so that final report is available under `/tmp` on the host.

 ```
-$ docker run -v /tmp:/tmp/packj ossillate/packj:latest audit npm browserify
+$ docker run -v /tmp:/tmp/packj ossillate/packj:latest audit --trace npm browserify
 [+] Fetching 'browserify' from npm...OK [ver 17.0.0]
 [+] Checking version...ALERT [598 days old]
 [+] Checking release history...OK [484 version(s)]